 Drone regulations in Taiwan

-Flight bans: There are several no-fly zones in Taiwan, which you can view online in this map .
-Alternatively, you can use the app “Sky Centry” to see which conditions apply at the current flight location.
+There are various no-fly zones that you can view online on this map .
+Alternatively, you can use the “SkySentry” app to check which requirements apply at the current location.

-Regulations for commercial pilots: No information found.
+Regulations for commercial pilots

 We have researched the listed drone regulations for Taiwan to the best of our knowledge.
 We can not guarantee the correctness of the information.
 If you want to be on the safe side, please contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in Taiwan!